autoloadnextpost/alnp-documentation/en_US/action-hooks.md

 add_action( 'alnp_load_after_content_post_format_' . $post_format, 'your_function_name' );
 ```

-> Replace `$post_format` with one of the supported formats.
-See [post formats](https://codex.wordpress.org/Post_Formats) for a list of supported formats that you can use to display content for a specific post format.

 An example of adding content to a specific post format with one of the action hooks.